 Process Capability Analysis (PCA) is usually used in industrial engineering to monitor the quality of a manufacturing procedure.
 I designed the PCA page in our IIoT PaaS together with PM and manufacturing engineering experts in our team.

-Image you are using MS Excel to plot some diagrams in order to understand your personal financing situation, you will not be given any hint or guide when you create a new blank Excel sheet.
-Traditional statistic and PCA softwares work the same way:
+Image you are using MS Excel to plot some diagrams in order to understand your personal financing situation, you will not be given any hint or guide when you create a new blank Excel sheet, you need certain prior training in order to use MS Excel for a domain-specific task.
+Traditional statistic softwares are the same: they are neither exclusively made for PCA nor optimized to provide hints for novice users.

 Technical functionalities are strong but seem overwhelming for beginners